 Disc Golf History

-“I saw something flying towards me, I couldn’t see what it was, then it hits me.” – Frisbee joke.
+“I saw something flying towards me.
+I couldn’t see what it was, and then it hit me.” 🙂

-Disc Golf Using Tin Lids is Played in Canada 1926.
+Disc Golf Using Tin Lids was Played in Canada in 1926.

-According to The Complete Book of Frisbee, disc golf’s earliest recorded history was in Bladworth, Saskatchewan, Canada in 1926.
-Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4-foot wide circles drawn into sandy patches on their school grounds.
-They called the game Tin Lid Golf and played on a fairly regular basis.
-However, after they grew older and went their separate ways, the game ended.
-We don’t have the historical connecting dots from Tin Lid Golf 1926 to the beginning of modern disc golf, but it doesn’t mean that they were not there.
-For all we know, someone from Bladworth Tin lid Golf may have moved to the East Coast of the U.S. for whatever reason and started the pie tin tossing at Yale and other Ivy League universities, we just don’t know.
+According to The Complete Book of Frisbee, disc golf’s earliest recorded history was in 1926 in Bladworth, Saskatchewan, Canada.
+Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4-foot-wide circles drawn into sandy patches on their school grounds.
+They played Tin Lid Golf regularly until they grew older and went their separate ways, causing the game to end.
+We don’t have the historical connecting moments from Tin Lid Golf 1926 to the beginning of modern disc golf, but it doesn’t mean they were not there.
+For all we know, someone from Bladworth Tin Lid Golf may have moved to the East Coast of the U.S. for whatever reason and started the pie tin tossing at Yale and other Ivy League universities; we just don’t know. – 1950s Pie Tin Tossing at Yale.

 Pre-Modern Frisbee Golf History.

-No one invented disc golf, like ultimate Frisbee, disc golf evolved from ball-minded athletes slightly altering rules and the play of similar ball sports that replaced the ball with a flying disc.
+Like other modern disc sports, disc golf evolved from the creativity of ball-minded athletes.
+They modified the rules and gameplay of similar ball sports by replacing the ball with a flying disc.

 john_and_jim_palmeri (2)